Men of Color Networking Luncheon

-Pride Camp is designed to provide fun networking opportunities and exposure to campus resources to students who are members of the LGBTQ community.
+Pride Camp is an event designed to provide community-building opportunities and exposure to campus resources to students who are members of and allies to the LGBTQIA+ community, particularly new students.
 Pride Camp is a place to meet like-minded people and form friendships to last a lifetime!
-The 3rd annual Pride Camp will be held Saturday, August 26, 2017.
-More information will soon be available HERE.
+All current UM undergraduate, graduate, and professional students are invited to attend.
+The 7th annual Pride Camp will be held Saturday, August 28, 2021.

 Celebration of Achievement

 The University of Mississippi’s Celebration of Achievement is an opportunity for family, friends, and the University community to come together in honor of graduates.
 In anticipation of commencement, this event brings together students from historically underrepresented populations.
-The 2018 Celebration of Achievement will be held at 5:30 PM on Friday, May 11, 2018.
-Registration for graduates will open in April 2018.
-Family, friends, faculty, staff, and continuing students are welcomed to join us for this special occasion!
+The 2021 Celebration of Achievement will be held in May 2021.
+Registration for graduates will open in the spring semester.
+Family, friends, faculty, staff, alums, and continuing students are welcomed to join us for this special occasion.

 Are You Ready?
 Dialogue Series

-- New dates and topics are also added when needed.
+New dates and topics are also added throughout the semester.
 Past topics include:

 - Race in the Media: Five Myths About African Americans and the News (Spring 2020)

 - Forgotten Black King: Miguel de Buria (Fall 2019)